Overview

 Source: Central Reserve Bank of El Salvador

-The Bukele Administration aims to modernize and transform El Salvador’s Integrated National Health System.
-The government’s priorities are to resolve the shortage of medicines, improve the poor hospital infrastructure and lack of maintenance, and increase the accessibility of health services.
-In 2020 and 2021, actions to prevent and control Covid-19 were added to the government priorities.
+El Salvador is continuing its efforts to modernize and transform its Integrated National Health System.
+The government’s priorities are to resolve the shortage of medicines, improve maintenance and hospital infrastructure, and increase the accessibility of health services.

-The public health sector services are provided by the Ministry of Public Health and Social Assistance (MINSAL), the Salvadoran Social Security Institute (ISSS), the Salvadoran Integral Rehabilitation Institute (ISRI), Salvadoran Institute of Teachers Welfare (ISBM), the Institute of Social Prevision of the Army (IPSFA), and the Solidarity Fund for Health (FOSALUD).
+The public health sector services are provided by the Ministry of Public Health and Social Assistance (MINSAL), the Salvadoran Social Security Institute (ISSS), the Salvadoran Integral Rehabilitation Institute (ISRI), the Salvadoran Institute of Teachers Welfare (ISBM), the Institute of Social Prevision of the Army (IPSFA), and the Solidarity Fund for Health (FOSALUD).
 The private health sector includes hospitals, clinics, and non-profit organizations.
-The Ministry of Health has 31 hospitals and 372 health units; the ISSS has 11 hospitals, 71 health units, and community units.
+The Ministry of Health operates 31 hospitals and 731 health units, while the ISSS manages 11 hospitals, 68 health units, and community units.
 There is only one military hospital.
-The private system includes approximately 30 hospitals and over 116 private clinics in the country’s three main cities: San Salvador, Santa Ana, and San Miguel.

-The 2020 Multipurpose Household Survey Report (EHPM), organized by the General Directorate of Statistics and Census (DYGESTIC) in El Salvador, reported that 24.8% of the total population had some type of medical insurance: 91.6% ISSS, 5.9% ISBM, 2.1% IPSFA, and 0.4% private or other.
+The 2023 Multipurpose Household Survey Report (EHPM), developed by the Central Reserve Bank in El Salvador, reported that 27.1% of the total population had some medical insurance.
+The insurance coverage is broken down as follows: 93.6% ISSS, 3.9% ISBM, 1.9% IPSFA, and 0.2% private or other.

 The public sector is the primary purchaser of medical equipment and supplies through the Ministry of Health and the Salvadoran Social Security Institute (ISSS).
-Public institutions differ from private entities as they only buy new equipment.
-Approximately 80% of El Salvador’s market is new medical equipment, and 20% is used or refurbished.
+Public institutions differ from private entities in that they typically only purchase new equipment.
+Approximately 80% of El Salvador’s medical equipment market is new, and 20% is used or refurbished.

-New and used medical equipment can be imported into El Salvador and must be registered at the National Medicine Directorate.
-Used or refurbished equipment cannot be older than ten years from the date of manufacture.
-In addition, U.S. exporters should be advised that the Good Manufacturer Certificate (GMC) is required when exporting new, used, or refurbished equipment into El Salvador.
-Other healthcare-related products, such as medical devices, pharmaceuticals, nutritional supplements, dental, and hygiene products, must be registered at the DNM.
-In addition, ionizing radiation devices or equipment require an import permit from the Radiation Protection Directorate at the Ministry of Health.
+New and used medical equipment can be imported into El Salvador and must be registered at the Superintendency of Sanitary Regulation (SRS).
+Used or refurbished equipment cannot be older than five years from the date of manufacture.
+Additionally, U.S. exporters should be advised a Good Manufacturing Certificate (GMC) is required when exporting new, used, or refurbished equipment to El Salvador.
+Other healthcare-related products, such as medical devices, pharmaceuticals, nutritional supplements, dental, and hygiene products, must be registered at the SRS.
+In addition, ionizing radiation devices or equipment requires an import permit from the Radiation Protection Directorate at the Ministry of Health.

 - Respiratory equipment